-Most people overload keywords thinking that it will help them reach on the top of Google ranking.
+Most people overload keywords thinking that it will help them reach the top of Google ranking.
 But it isn’t true.
-You got to play really well with your keywords in order to have top google ranking.
+You got to play really well with your keywords in order to have a top google ranking.

 Make sure the keywords are not stuffed.
 The key to it is not to put two keywords in a single sentence.

 Another highly important point to note is to know which strategy is legit and which is not.
 I personally suggest you people work on White-hat SEO as newbies.
-The reason behind doing that is, it is according to the google terms and conditions and will not harm your site anyhow
+The reason behind doing that is, that it is according to the Google terms and conditions and will not harm your site anyhow

 13. Link Building: Another important pillar of SEO-best practices.

 Link building is essential for having top rankings on Google.
 It is an important aspect of your content quality.
-There are internal and external linking, both are important.
+There are internal and external linking, and both are important.

 But when you are starting a new blog, internal linking in your content is highly important for organically ranking your blog on Google.

-It is just link of one page to your website to a page on another person’s site.
+It is just a link of one page to your website to a page on another person’s site.

 It is a great way to grab new readers and also their appreciation.
 Internal linking also helps to let the readers stick to your blog

 It is actually authoritatively taking someone else’s clients which helps you to grow.
-Advantageously if you have got one industry leading inspiration who’s running a blog that is of your niche.
+Advantageously if you have got one industry-leading inspiration who’s running a blog that is of your niche.